On Steenrod squares for even and odd Khovanov homology: Permutohedra and twists

 \end{example} \begin{definition}[Adding twists] Suppose $T = \{(\Theta, \alpha),(\Lambda, \beta)\}$ is a d.s.\ tube with parametrizations $\Theta,\Lambda:W\times [0,1]\to Y$, and the relation $\Theta(x,t) = \Lambda(Dx,1-t)$.
 Let $\varphi$ be a gluable twist in $T_PW$, with $\varphi_1:T_PW\to T_PW$ induced by an isometry $\Phi:W\to W$.
 We define $T\diamond(\varphi,\alpha)$ to be the d.s. tube $T' = \{(\Theta',\alpha),(\Lambda',\beta)\}$, where

 It is immediate from the property that $\Theta'(x,t) = \Lambda'(D \circ \Phi(x),1-t)$, so we indeed have that $T'$ is a d.s.\ tube (since $D \circ \Phi$ is an isometry).
-Furthermore, we have $\Lambda'(x,0) = \Lambda(x,0)$.
-We call our construction of $T'$ \textit{adding $\varphi$ to $T$ along the $\Theta$ direction}. \end{definition} Note how the names of the tube ends stay the same after adding twists.
+Furthermore, we have $\Lambda'(x,0) = \Lambda(x,0)$. \end{definition} Note how the names of the tube ends stay the same after adding twists.
 This makes it easier to continually add twists without having to keep track of the names of the ends. \begin{notation}[Adding full twists] In view of Remark \ref{full twist fact}, if $\dim W \geq 4$, we can add a full twist $f$ along $T$ in either direction and we should get the same result (up to homotopy).
-So similar to Notation \ref{full twist notation}, we denote $T$ plus a $\diamond$ compostion of $k$ full twists (in either direction) as $T+k$. \end{notation} \begin{example} Let $T_{\{i,j\}}=\{(V_{ij},i),(V_{ji},j)\}$ be as in Example \ref{X example}, and consider the tube $T:= T_{\{i,j\}} \diamond (\varphi_{j-1}\diamond\ldots\diamond \varphi_{i+1},i)$ (see Figures \ref{1 twist fig}, \ref{2 twists fig} for examples).
+So similar to Notation \ref{full twist notation}, we denote $T$ plus a $\diamond$ composition of $k$ full twists (in either direction) as $T+k$. \end{notation} \begin{example} Let $T_{\{i,j\}}=\{(V_{ij},i),(V_{ji},j)\}$ be as in Example \ref{X example}, and consider the tube $T:= T_{\{i,j\}} \diamond (\varphi_{j-1}\diamond\ldots\diamond \varphi_{i+1},i)$ (see Figures \ref{1 twist fig}, \ref{2 twists fig} for examples).

 Observe